gregkorte/CISP1020/Pointers/Part2/README.md

 3. Declare the following 2 pointers:
         a.  float *      pArea
         b.  float *      pVolume
-4.  write a function with the following header:
+4. Write a function with the following header:
 ```
         void arithmetic(int, int, float*, float*)
 ```